How to pick & choose ASX ETFs

-Did you know there are nearly 200 Exchange Traded Funds or ETFs on the Australian sharemarket?!
+Did you know there are over 200 Exchange Traded Funds or ETFs on the Australian sharemarket?!

 And there are more joining each and every month?